-All of the asbestos records available on campus for the last 25 years are in the process of being entered into a searchable database.
-This database will allow the easy retrieval of archival materials related to the locations and quantities of asbestos on campus.
+All of the asbestos records available on campus for the last 25 years were entered into a searchable database.
+This database will allows the easy retrieval of archival materials related to the locations and quantities of asbestos on campus.

 The audit program for mechanical rooms has is underway.
 This program is designed to inspect areas less traveled on campus and to identify and correct deficiencies as they are found.